It Takes A Village

 About

 It Takes a Village offers children activities such as dance, yoga, painting, music, singing, and foreign language.
-The program includes enrichment classes taught by committed members of the community.
-It Takes a Village uses a nationally Certified Outdoor Classroom and a certified Nature Explore outdoor classroom as part of its daily teaching environment.
+The program includes enrichment classes taught by committed members of the community and uses a nationally Certified Outdoor Classroom and certified Nature Explore outdoor classroom as part of its setting.

 • Ages: 3–5 years old